felixarntz/post-types-definitely/readme.txt

 3. PHP code to create the post type screens above

 == Changelog ==

+= 0.6.7 =
+* Added: post type and taxonomy endpoints for the WP REST API are now handled automatically depending on their other public-related arguments
+* Enhanced: on WordPress 4.7 bulk actions are handled in a clean way using the new infrastructure, without any JavaScript hacks
+* Enhanced: meta fields are provided with proper defaults for registration; registration is discouraged though due to the lack of object subtype handling in WordPress Core
+* Enhanced: new post type labels in WordPress 4.7 are now automatically generated
+* Fixed: datetime and time fields no longer switch the time back by an hour automatically
+* Fixed: in datetime and date fields it is no longer possible to accidentally change the month by scrolling
+* Fixed: datetime and date fields better support locale special characters

 = 0.6.6 =
 * Fixed: select fields no longer show twice when a placeholder is specified